meows/racket/docs/expression.md

 hide_title: true
 ---

+> Work in progress.
+Do not use yet.

 ##   Expression

 An expression means either (1) an atom, or (2) a list of one or more expressions,